shahid061/ML-assignment/review.md

 ## Criticisms

 While the blog is very well written from a technical standpoint, it was not particularly engaging for the reader and may be found uninteresting if the reader was not already curious about the subject matter.
 A lack of visual elements also adds to this.
+To engage a broader audience, the blog could include more interactive visuals or relatable real-world analogies.

 ## Conclusion